voussoir/etiquette/README.md

     Linux:
     /somewhere $ python /Git/Etiquette/frontends/etiquette_flask/etiquette_flask_dev.py 5001

+Add `--help` to learn the arguments.

 It is expected that you create a shortcut file or launch script so you don't have to type the whole filepath every time.

 ### Running Etiquette Flask with Gunicorn

 You already know that the frontend code imports the backend code.
 But now, gunicorn needs to import the frontend code.

+1. Use `etiquette_cli init` to create the database in the desired directory.

-1. Add a symlink to the `frontends/etiquette_flask` folder into the folder you added to your `PYTHONPATH` earlier.
+2. Add a symlink to the `frontends/etiquette_flask` folder into the folder you added to your `PYTHONPATH` earlier.

    `ln --symbolic realpath fakepath`
     for example `ln --symbolic "~/Git/Etiquette/frontends/etiquette_flask" "~/pythonpath/etiquette_flask"`

-2. Add a symlink to `frontends/etiquette_flask/etiquette_flask_prod.py` into the folder you added to your `PYTHONPATH`, **or** into the folder from which you will run gunicorn.
+3. Add a symlink to `frontends/etiquette_flask/etiquette_flask_prod.py` into the folder you added to your `PYTHONPATH`, **or** into the folder from which you will run gunicorn.

    `ln --symbolic realpath fakepath`
     for example `ln --symbolic "~/Git/Etiquette/frontends/etiquette_flask/etiquette_flask_prod.py" "~/pythonpath/etiquette_flask_prod.py"`